kirshiyin89/color_extractor/README.md

 * Extract the dominant colors from the uploaded images.
 * Choose the number of dominant colors to extract.
 * Copy RGB values to clipboard by clicking on them.

+## Usage
+Run python extractor.py

+Access the application in your web browser at http://localhost:5000.

+## Technologies Used
+Python,
+Flask,
+OpenCV,
+NumPy,
+HTML,
+CSS,
+JavaScript